Explore Interrupting Privilege at the UW Allen North Library Atrium — Opening July 11!

 Speaking Up Is a Gift for People

-In this clip, listen as Dr. Joseph and Dr. Duran discuss how they process and where in their body they process white supremacy.
-Dr. Duran responds by sharing that when they witness white supremacy, they feel it in their heart and try to strike a balance between their anger and compassion for how to speak out in those moments.
+In this clip, listen as Sonya and Annette discuss how they process and where in their body they process white supremacy.
+Annette responds by sharing that when they witness white supremacy, they feel it in their heart and try to strike a balance between their anger and compassion for how to speak out in those moments.
 In the end, being able to call someone out on their racism, sexism, or homophobia is a gift because it allows for new understandings and healing painful perspectives.

 I’m trying to weaken my propensities towards harshness and anger, so I try to be as amenable as I can when I say, ‘Hey, I think you’re wrong when you say a, b, or c’